Consent Management: A Guide to Compliance & Best Practices

 2. How Often Should Consent Be Refreshed?

-The frequency of consent renewal depends on regional laws and business practices:
+The number of times users are asked to provide consent depends on local laws and business practices:

-CCPA does not require ongoing consent renewal but mandates that businesses provide an opt-out option for consumers.
+CCPA does not require constant renewal of consent but dictates that companies need to have an opt-out solution for consumers.

 3. Do Small Businesses Need a Consent Management Platform?